-Analysis | What are the U.S. strategic oil reserves, and can they lower gas prices?
+Analysis | What is the strategic oil reserve, and can it lower gas prices?

 What are strategic oil reserves and how much oil reserves does the U.S. have?

-The reserves are what they sound like: Hundreds of millions of barrels of oil tucked away — most of them in salt caverns in Louisiana — for when there’s a crisis that raises oil prices.
+The reserves are what they sound like: Hundreds of millions of barrels of oil tucked away — most of them in salt caverns in Texas and Louisiana — for when there’s a crisis that raises oil prices.
 We have roughly 568 million barrels in the reserve right now, report The Post’s Tyler Pager and Jeff Stein.

 The idea came about in the 1970s after an energy crisis.
 The U.S. at the time depended on the Middle East to deliver an influx of oil, and some foreign leaders tried to demand U.S. support for regional conflicts in exchange.
-The U.S. didn’t want to be beholden to other nations in times of crisis, so it started the strategic oil reserves.
+The U.S. didn’t want to be beholden to other nations in times of crisis, so it started the Strategic Petroleum Reserve.

 When have they been used?